Eating Disorder Questionnaire

 When is it best to use this Eating Disorder Questionnaire?

-It’s best to issue this questionnaire to your patient when you need to assess the severity of their disorder and want to examine how they exercise restraint, what their concerns are when it comes to eating (like feeling guilty for eating or fear of eating too much), and how preoccupied are they with their weight and body shape.
+It's best to issue this questionnaire to your patient when you need to assess the severity of their disorder and want to examine how they exercise restraint, what their concerns are about eating (like feeling guilty for eating or fear overeating), and how preoccupied they are with their weight and body shape.

-You may have them answer it on the spot or you may have them take the questionnaire home.
-It would be best to come to an agreement with your patient so you don’t unnecessarily give them any stress given that you are discussing what is highly likely to be a sensitive topic for them.
+You may have them answer on the spot or take the questionnaire home.
+Given that you are discussing what is highly likely to be a sensitive topic for them, it would be best to consult with your patient so you don't unnecessarily stress them out.

 Who can use the Eating Disorder Questionnaire for their practice?